-\textbf{\textit{Conclusions}}: In this paper, we introduced a novel formulation for explanation generation that is focused on reducing the mental workload for the human to interpret the explanations.
-We took a step further from prior work, which considered only the correct explanations, by proposing explanations that are also easily understandable.
+In this paper, we introduced a novel formulation for explanation generation that was focused on reducing the mental workload for the human to interpret an explanations.
+We took a step further from prior work, which considered only the correct explanations, by proposing explanations that were also easily understandable.
 We provided three methods and evaluated them both in simulation and with human subjects.
-Results confirmed that they improve task performance and reduce mental workload.
+Results confirmed that they improved task performance and reduced mental workload.